AshleyRayMaceli/word-puzzle-java/README.md

 ## Setup/Installation Requirements

+* _Clone this repository and enter the directory through terminal_
 * _In console run the command 'gradle run'_
 * _Go to http://localhost:4567/_

 ## Known Bugs

-_Answer to puzzle is shown in results url (the user input)_
+_Answer to puzzle (the user input) is shown in results url._

 ## Support and contact details

-_For all issues and support, please contact:
+_For all issues and support, please contact:_
-Ashley Maceli at ashley.maceli@gmail.com_
+_Ashley Maceli at ashley.maceli@gmail.com_

 ## Technologies Used